-At this time of year new varieties of peaches come in and out of harvest each week, evolving from early June tartness to the cinnamony-sweet notes of late August.
-As I track the progression of summer through its changing taste I find memories of taste and place being triggered.
+At this time of year, new varieties of peaches come in and out of harvest each week, evolving from early June tartness to the cinnamony-sweet notes of late August.
+As I track the progression of summer through its changing taste, I find memories of taste and place getting triggered in my head.

-The summer I turned thirteen I tasted raw sugar cane for the first time.
-We drove through thick and humid July air from New Orleans across Lake Pontchatrain to the small farm of my great grandparents, the Magees, who had raised cows, chickens, and vegetables on a plot of land near Franklinton along the Bogue Chitto River.
+The summer I turned thirteen, I tasted raw sugar cane for the first time.
+We drove through thick and humid July air from New Orleans across Lake Pontchartrain to the small farm of my great grandparents, the Magees, who had raised cows, chickens, and vegetables on a plot of land near Franklinton along the Bogue Chitto River.

-Of course we went back to visit the farm again but the trail down to the river was never the same.
-The woods had over grown here and there and the river had bent and flooded and changed the landscape forever.
-You can't walk the exact path of your youth just as you can't eat the same peach twice.
+Of course, we went back to revisit the farm, but the trail down to the river was never the same.
+The woods had overgrown here and there, and the river had bent and flooded and changed the landscape forever.
+You can’t walk the exact path of your youth just as you can’t eat the same peach twice.